caoimghgin/40-questions/README.md

 ## About

 A year is long enough to forget what actually happened.
-You remember the highlights and lowlights, but the texture disappears—the gradual shifts, the small decisions that compounded, the things you meant to do but quietly abandoned.
+You remember the highlights and low points, but the texture fades—the gradual shifts, the small decisions that compounded, the things you meant to do but quietly set aside.

-Writing forces clarity that thinking alone doesn't.
-When you try to answer "what did I learn this year" in your head, you get a vague sense.
-When you have to write it down, you discover whether you actually know.
-These 40 questions can help the creator document what mattered and clarify what to focus on next.
+Writing creates a clarity that thinking alone doesn’t.
+Ask yourself “what did I learn this year?” in your head and you get a blur.
+Write it down, and you find out whether you actually know.
+These 40 questions are designed to help creators document what mattered—and clarify what deserves focus next.

 ## Background